„Life Stories”: Implementation and evaluation of an intergenerational and generativity focused encounter program

 PI: J. Hofer & H. Busch

-To fill this regrettable gap, the research program (funded by the German Research Fund, DFG, 2016-2018) implements a longitudinal multi-method and multi-level design to scrutinize a compelling question in research on implicit motives: How does the implicit power motive shape childhood psychological processes and behavior?
-To answer this question, the strength of the implicit power motive will be assessed in elementary school children and longitudinally related to conative, affective, and cognitive correlates (attention, learning, and stress phenomena, behavior in interaction sequences and in children’s self-report and parental informant rating).
+To fill this gap, the (ongoing) research program (funded by the German Research Fund, DFG, 2016-2019) implemented a longitudinal multi-method and multi-level design to scrutinize a compelling issue in research on implicit motives: How does the implicit power motive shape childhood psychological processes and behavior?
+To answer this question, the strength of the implicit power motive was assessed in elementary school children and longitudinally related to conative, affective, and cognitive correlates (attention, learning, and stress phenomena, behavior in interaction sequences and in children’s and parents' self-reports).
 The proposed research opens new horizons by initiating a re-interpretation of childhood behavior from an implicit motive point of view.

 Determinants of successful aging in different cultural contexts